YuquanDeng/MobileManipulation/README.md

 `data_path`: The directory of loading other habitat lab configs.
 `logdir`: The directory of logging overrided configs of topomap.yaml.

+The `create_topomap.py` script will also load `gnm_config.yaml`.
+For the details of the parameters please refer to `Running the model` in the [drive-any-robot](https://github.com/YuquanDeng/drive-any-robot) repository.

 ### Running the GNM in Habitat Simulation
 <pre>
   <code>